Azure/autorest.typescript/test/integration/generated/noMappers/README.md

 ### NoMappersClient

-`NoMappersClient` is the primary interface for developers using the NoMappersClient library.
+`NoMappersClient` is the primary interface for developers using the NoMappers client library.
 Explore the methods on this client object to understand the different features of the NoMappers service that you can access.